-The scope of the final report depends on the nature of the individual research project and may be more or less than stated above.
+5) The scope of the final report depends on the nature of the individual research project and may be more or less than stated above.

-When calculating semester hours (SWS), the total for module NW-1 was based on 4 lectures, 2 tutorials and 7 practical courses (Astronomy), all other NW and PW modules were based on 2 lectures and 2 tutorials per ECTS credits and SQ on 2 lectures.
+6) When calculating semester hours (SWS), the total for module NW-1 was based on five lectures, 2 tutorials and 1 laboratory course, for the SQ module on 2 lectures, for the PW modules on 2 seminars and 2 tutorials and for the NW modules on 2 lectures and 2 tutorials for every 5 ECTS credits.